knagaitsev/hugo1/content/news/post1.md

 author: "John Brown"
 title: "First Post"
 date: "2024-12-25"
-description: "This is the first post"
+description: "This is the first post description - it appears in search engines and at the top of the page"
 disableShare: true
-# tags: [""]
-ShowToc: false
-ShowBreadCrumbs: false
 ---

 This is the very first post!